tdilauro/Simplified-wiki/Authentication-For-OPDS-Extensions.md

 An OPDS server may use `collection_size` to advertise the number of distinct items of content available to a typical user of its collection.

 `collection_size` may be an integer representing the total size of the collection, or it may be a dictionary that maps an [ISO 639-2 Alpha-3 language code](https://en.wikipedia.org/wiki/ISO_639-2) to the total collection size _for that language_.
+This does not have to include every single language available through the server, but it should include all languages that are easily discoverable through navigating the server's OPDS feeds.

-This says that an OPDS server offers about 100,000 items:
+This `collection_size` says that an OPDS server offers about 100,000 items total:

 ```
 `"collection_size": 100000,`